 So far, the international community and peace-keeping organizations like the United Nations have not taken any step to change the status quo in the country.
-However, they are watching the conflicts that are on-going where the opposition leader is supported by the US and other nations to oust President Maduro (Grant, 2019).
+However, they are watching the conflicts that are ongoing where the opposition leader is supported by the US and other nations to oust President Maduro (Grant, 2019).
 The most significant question that stands is why do they criminalize Venezuela for taking the communist ideology in running their economy?
 Can they allow the country to solve its problems democratically without attempting to topple him from power through the opposition?

 The cause of conflict in the Bolivian nation is apparent in the embracement of socialism.
-Instead of taking this ideology with positivity, most people who like imperialism has termed it as a dictatorial regime, hostility towards the private sectors, and suffocating the state control on the economy of the country.
+Instead of taking this ideology with positivity, most people who like imperialism have termed it as a dictatorial regime, hostility towards the private sectors, and suffocating the state control on the economy of the country.
 However, these claims bear thin reality and cannot be used as a hanging rope against Maduro’s government.
-For that matter, the concerned stakeholders that include the UN, US, the opposition and the government and the international community should approach the situation with objectivity, neutrality, and impartiality to seek long-lasting amicable resolutions to end the war.
+For that matter, the concerned stakeholders that include the UN, the US, the opposition and the government, and the international community should approach the situation with objectivity, neutrality, and impartiality to seek long-lasting amicable resolutions to end the war.
 The leading cause of the conflict is clear therefore the international community and relevant bodies should hold a major conference with the aggrieved parties to meditate on the conflict rather than hiding behind humanitarian aid with evil motives (Grant, 2019).
-Otherwise, there shall be a bitter confrontation between the Latin American nation and their northern counterparts.
+Otherwise, there shall be a bitter confrontation between the Latin American nation and its northern counterparts.